UK drill: History

 In 2018, members of 1011 (now known as CGM), including Digga D, were given a court order that banned them from making music without police permission; in addition, they couldn't mention death or injury, including the death of Abdullahi Tarabi, and had to notify police in advance of any song releases or performances.
 Kevin Southworth, Detective Chief Superintendent, noted that it was "one of the first times" that such an order was made.
 The order was condemned by Index on Censorship.

 In 2019, Skengdo & AM, members of drill group 410, were handed a 9-month suspended sentence, suspended for 2 years, for breaching a gang injunction.
 According to The Guardian, the injunction, which lasted until January 2021, prevented Skengdo & AM, as well as 2 other members of 410, from entering the SE11 postcode, as well as prohibiting them from performing songs that had lyrics mentioning rival crews, their rappers or any mentions to them entering the territory of other groups.
 The sentence resulted in a letter being signed by 65 people that was addressed to the Metropolitan Police, calling upon them to stop issuing gang injunctions and stating that musicians should be given the rights of freedom of speech and creative expression.

+In March 2025 Eddy Frankel, reviewing in The Guardian the art installation on drill music Anti-Blackness Is Bad, Even the Parts That We Like by RIP Germain, said that the UK drill scene was dead as so many singers were in prison—the installation depicted 42 rappers, all in prison.